Refining bias correction in genome-wide association analyses of case-control studies

 Abstract

 Genome-wide association studies are vulnerable to confounding factors.
 This study provides evidence-based guidance for minimizing bias associated with genetic relatedness, SNP-specific non-additive allelic interactions, predisposed genotypes among controls, and multi-allelic polymorphism in case-control studies.
 The analyses demonstrated that genetic similarity within case or control groups introduces experimental bias, whereas genetic relatedness across case-control samples reduces this bias.
-These findings contribute to establishing a general framework for filtering of genetically related sub-communities or paired samples, while preserving maximal statistical power.
-Moreover, skewed odds ratios resulting from predisposed genotypes among controls underscored the importance of age-related filtering to minimize this confounding effect.
+These findings establish a general framework that can filter genetically related sub-communities or paired samples, whilst preserving maximal statistical power.
+Moreover, the skewed odds ratios resulting from predisposed genotypes among controls underscored the importance of age-related filtering to minimize this confounding effect.
+To ensure accurate genetic estimates, such as polygenic risk scores, the identification of SNP-specific allelic interaction models was also emphasized in case-control studies, contingent on normalization for within-population differences in genotype frequencies.
+Finally, a strategy is recommended to capture genetic effects at multi-allelic genomic positions accurately.

 Article activity feed